Evidence Tools

 Approach.
 Establish an earned income tax credit for working individuals and families based on family size

 Overview.
-The Earned Income Tax Credit (EITC) is a refundable income tax credit for low to moderate income working individuals and families.
+The Earned Income Tax Credit.
+(EITC) is a refundable income tax credit for low to moderate income working individuals and families.
 EITCs are offered by the federal government and many state governments.
 Federal earned income limits vary based on family size.
-The value of the EITC changes yearly; for the 2017 tax year, an individual with no custodial children who earns less than $15,010 can receive up to $510, while a married couple with three or more children making less than $53,930 qualify to receive up to $6,318.
+The value of the EITC changes yearly; for the 2017 tax year, an individual with no custodial children who earns less than $15,010 can receive up to $510, while a married couple with three for more children making less than $53,930 qualify to receive up to $6,318.
 States that offer EITCs have various eligibility rules; similar to the federal EITC, refund amounts vary by income.[1]

 Access the peer-reviewed evidence through the MCH Digital Library or related evidence source.
-(Read more about understanding evidence ratings).

 Outcome Components.
 This strategy has shown to have impact on the following outcomes (Read more about these categories):